LCL-CAVE/manganite/README.md

 fig
 ```

 However, since you're building an interactive application, the contents of the DataFrame might change if the user edits some values using the widget.
 It would make sense to rerun the above code cell so that the plot always reflects the current state of the data.
-Manganite's `%%mnn_input` magic command does exactly that.
-With a few small changes you can make your figures respond to data changes.
+Manganite's dependency tree takes care of that.
+With a few small changes you can display figures that respond to data changes.

-First, give the plot variable a unique name:
+First, give the plot variable a unique name – this ensures it won't get overwritten by other plots:

 ```diff
 -fig = px.bar(